Hermanus FynArts Festival 2018 – the Highlights

 WALKER BAY GALLERY

 Walker Bay Gallery was next on the list and my oh my loved it!
-Not only for the stunning Art Work but also for the Architecture.
-There were so many wonderful pieces to see, not only of well-known Artists but also Emerging Artists.
+Not only for the stunning artwork but also for the Architecture.
+There were so many wonderful pieces to see, not only of well-known Artists but also of Emerging Artists.

-What stood out for me was the quality of the work, the wonderful paintings, Metal work, Sculptures.
+What stood out for me was the quality of the work, the wonderful paintings, Metalwork, and Sculptures.

 The standard of work was superb.
 A truly remarkable experience realizing what talent we have in this country.